StackExchange/dnscontrol/docs/_functions/global/getConfiguredDomains.md

 #1: CREATE TXT _important.domain2.tld "BLA" ttl=43200
 #2: REFRESH zone domain2.tld
 ```
-{% endcapture %}

-{% include example.html content=example %}

 Example for adding DMARC report records:

-{% capture example %}This example might be more useful, specially for configuring the DMARC report records.
+This example might be more useful, specially for configuring the DMARC report records.
 According to DMARC RFC you need to specify `domain2.tld._report.dmarc.domain1.tld` to allow `domain2.tld` to send aggregate/forensic email reports to `domain1.tld`.
 This can be used to do this in an easy way, without using the wildcard from the RFC.

 ```javascript
 var domains = getConfiguredDomains();